On the topological contents of eta invariants: An intrinsic formula

-Let us mention the following aspect of the intrinsic formula (\ref{eq1000}) which is not yet completely understood at the moment.
-For the intrinsic formula to make sense we do not need to assume that $[M,f,g]\in\pi_{n}(MB\wedge X_{+})$ is a torsion element.
-Hence it provides an extension of the universal $\eta$-invariant to the whole bordism group, i.e. we get a homomorphism
+\begin{rem}{\rm Let us mention the following aspect of the intrinsic formula (\ref{eq1000}) which is not yet completely understood at the moment.
+For the intrinsic formula to make sense we do not need the zero bordism $(W,F)$ of $l$-copies of $(M,f)$.
+Therefore formula \eqref{eq1000} provides an element $\eta^{intrinsic}_{\cG}(M,f,\tilde \nabla^{TM})\in Q^{\R}_{n}(MB)$.
+One can check that $\eta^{intrinsic}_{\cG}(M,f,\tilde \nabla^{TM})=0$ if the data $(M,f,\tilde \nabla^{TM},\cG_{M})$ extends to a zero bordism.
+Note that in general two good geometrisations of $(M,f,\tilde \nabla^{TM})$ cannot be connected over the cylinder but this is possible if both are very good with respect to the same universal geometrisation.
+More general, if we work with very good geometrisation associated to a fixed universal geometrisation (see Remark \ref{kdsdkfsdf}), then the problem with disjoint unions mentioned in Remark \ref{chadcldc} disappears, too.
+Therefore, if we fix a universal geometrization, then we would get a homomorphism